Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Response function for spin-2 ULDM

 where $\ell_{rs}=L[1+s(t)]$, as given in Eq.\eqref{sOFt}.
 Similarly, we can introduce the detector tensor of $\detector{\rm m1}$, and:

 With Eqs. \eqref{sOFt} and \eqref{h_ij}, we obtain

 and the transfer function

-The response function can then be evaluated using Eqs.~\eqref{eq_antenna} and \eqref{eq_response}, and the result is shown in Fig.~\ref{fig_res_12}.
+The response function can then be evaluated using Eqs.~\eqref{eq_antenna} and \eqref{eq_response}, and the result is shown in the right panel of Fig.~\ref{fig_res_12}.
 From the figure, we can see that the general behavior of spin-2 ULDM resembles GWs, with two main differences.
-Firstly, the low-frequency limit of the response function is 0.375, which is $\frac{5}{2}$ times that of GWs.
-This is again due to the greater freedom of polarization states in spin-2 ULDM.
-Note that we use the normalization convention $\varepsilon_{ij}^A \varepsilon^{A', ij} = \delta^{AA'}$, so the value here is half of the value found in some other literature~\cite{Maggiore:2018sht}.
+Firstly, the low-frequency limit of the response function is 0.075.
+Note that we use the normalization convention $\varepsilon_{ij}^A \varepsilon^{A', ij} = \delta^{AA'}$, and have averaged over all polarizations, so the value here is different from the value found in some other literature~\cite{Maggiore:2018sht}.
 Secondly, the drop at high frequencies is more pronounced for spin-2 ULDM compared to GWs, due to the relatively slow speed of spin-2 ULDM, as analyzed in Sec.~\ref{sec_res_1link}.
+Regarding the ULDM velocity direction, similarly as in Sec. \ref{sec_res_1link}, the response functions for the Michelson configuration remain indistinguishable across different velocity orientations.